Gas central heating is the most common way of heating your home and hot water.

 The system boiler normally has the pump built into it, so there is no need to fit a pump externally.
 The boiler will also have a pressure relief valve built in, to release the pressure should the pressure start to rise.
 A fill-up loop will need to be fitted to the system, this is a water supply to the heating system.
 The loop is connected to the water mains on one side, and the other side to the return pipe on the boiler.

 A pressurised gas central heating system will run at a lower cost then the tank feed system, the reason being is that it does not lose any heat up the expansion pipe, so the heat is retained within the system.

-When it comes to pressurised gas central heating you also have the option of have a pressurised hot water tanks, commonly known as unvented hot water cylinders.
+When it comes to pressurised gas central heating you also have the option of having a pressurised hot water tanks, commonly known as unvented hot water cylinders.
 Again this then means you don’t need the cold water tank that supplies the hot water cylinder.
 The unvented cylinder is feed through the water mains.You need a decent incoming water pressure to able to have one of these unvented cylinders Installed.

-The gas safe register is there for you to locate a local registered installer and also for your protection.
-It’s worth checking out, because you will know that the person who comes to advise you on your gas central heating system is fully experienced and full of knowledge.
+The gas safe registered there for you to locate a local registered installer and also for your protection.
+It’s worth checking out because you will know that the person who comes to advise you on your gas central heating system is fully experienced and full of knowledge.